 Please keep in mind that the Internship Credential is valid for 2 years.
 All program requirements including passage of the CalTPAs must be completed to be recommended for your Preliminary Teaching Credential.

 To remain an active intern you must be enrolled in a minimum of one credential course each semester through the completion of your program.
 Interns are not permitted to take an Education Lave of Absence.
-All program requirements including passage of all four CalTPA Tasks must be completed by July 31st following your Student Teaching semester.
+All program requirements including passage of the CalTPA must be completed by July 31st following your Student Teaching semester.
 If you have not completed all requirements to be recommended for your Preliminary Credential by that time, your Internship Credential will be canceled.